-Where a school/academy operates on two sites, the site the child will attend for the majority of the academic year for which transport is applied will be the site used for the purpose of measurement of home to school/academy distance (with the exception of Greenfield Community College, Newton Aycliffe and Shildon sites, Sherburn Village Primary School, Sherburn Village site and Sherburn Hill site, Bluebell Meadows Primary School, Trimdon Village and Trimdon Grange sites).
+Where a school/academy operates on two sites, the site the child will attend for the majority of the academic year for which transport is applied will be the site used for the purpose of measurement of home to school/academy distance.
+If you apply for a school place for your child at Greenfield Community College - Newton Aycliffe and Shildon sites, please contact us to discuss transport arrangements.

 See thefor full details.

 For secondary school children who are eligible for free school meals, or whose parents receive their maximum level of Working Tax Credit, free transport will be provided to:

 - one of the three nearest suitable qualifying schools, if that school is more than two but less than six miles from the child's home, or

 - the nearest suitable secondary school preferred because of religion or belief* for children whose parent(s) adhere to that particular faith, where that school is more than two but less than fifteen miles from the child's home.

 * For this purpose, parental adherence to the Roman Catholic faith has been defined as where at least one parent and the child are baptised Roman Catholic; and to the Anglican faith where at least one parent is a confirmed Anglican and the child is a baptised Anglican.

 The six mile upper limit to a choice of schools and the fifteen mile upper limit to a school preferred on the grounds of religion or belief are not walking routes therefore these routes will be measured along road routes.